xeptagondev/performance-app-methodology/methodology/accountability/evaluation-management.md

 {% endhint %}

 {% hint style="danger" %}
-**Important Note 2:** "Total Actions" include ALL key actions, including overdue, completed, and not yet due.&#x20;
+**Important Note 2:** "Total Actions" include ALL key actions, including overdue, completed, and not yet due.
 {% endhint %}

 **Example for part 1 of 2B:**